-The stabilizer’s weight will naturally resist even the smallest movements introduced by your muscles as you try to aim at the target, making your aim steadier - the result of which is more accurate and consistent shots.
+The stabilizer’s extra weight will naturally resist even the smallest movements introduced by your muscles as you try to aim at the target, making your aim steadier - the result of which is more accurate and consistent shots.

 Absorbs Shooting Vibrations

 Modern compound bows efficiently propel arrows with considerable force.
 Since the bow isn’t a perfect mechanical system, that much force pushing the arrow could only result in one thing - wasted energy released in the form of sounds and vibration.

 Vibrations usually occur in your hands as your release your shot and result from tension build-up in the bowstring, which is released from the arm guard during the draw and release process.
 The repetitive motions involved in archery and extensive vibrations from bow shooting increase the chances of the archer being physically hurt.

 Good stabilizers absorb the shock produced by the bow during draw and release, potentially extending archers’ shooting careers.
 With a stabilizer and flexible shock absorbers attached, the bow's vibration dissipates faster, resulting in a more pleasant shooting experience and less chance of physical injury or sprain for the archer.

 Every bowhunter would agree that noise reduction is critical to increasing your chances of success.
 Stabilizers absorb the sound along with the vibration produced when an arrow is fired.
 This is of particular importance to bowhunters because most animals have a very keen sense of hearing.
 And while hunting, you don’t want to scare off your game, as it is much easier to get a clean shot if your target is not moving.

 What To Consider When Buying Compound Bow Stabilizers